Paris' Best Coffee Roasters, vol I

 He’s a specialty coffee connoisseur, discovering what feels like a new place every week.
 And you can have access to all of that information as well if you check out our guide to Paris.
 There you’ll find over 100 places to grab a quality coffee (119 as of the day we publish this!) - some are specifically coffee roasters, and others are cafés that take coffee seriously.

 So today, we’re taking you on a tour of some of the best roasters in Paris.
 These guys not only roast and have cafés across the city, but they supply lots of other cafés with the most delicious beans around.
 It was hard to choose - but we know we’ll circle back to this subject soon enough.
-Here are some of our faves:

 KB Coffee Roasters

 KB also opened Back in Black near Bastille, for those of you looking to stay a little closer to the river.
 Back in Black has amazing brunches and lots more food options but, alas, no terrace.
 However it’s here that KB does all of their roasting and you can see them in action if you walk to the back of the shop.
+It’s great to see local coffee roasting in action.

 Did You Know?